wavemotion-dave/ColecoDS/README.md

 Sega SG-1000 Compatibility :
 -----------------------
-This emulator supports .sg files as ROM loads up to 48K.
+This emulator supports .sg files as ROM loads up to 48K plus the few SMS mapper games up to 512K (Loretta no Shouzou: Sherlock Holmes and the SG-1000 port of Prince of Persia).
 Generally all SG-1000 games run with high compatibility (mostly thanks to the very simple architecture which is quite like the Colecovision).
 The 8K Dahjee RAM expansion and additional RAM above 1K supported.

 Sega SC-3000 Compatibility :
 -----------------------